fire2a/qgis-pan-europeo/docs/README.md

 ## Quick start
 - Install QGIS (latest desktop version on qgis.org)
 - On the QGIS menu, go to Plugins > Manage and Install Plugins
+- Enable experimental Plugins on Settings section
 - All (vertical tab on the left) > Search for "Pan European Proof of Concept" (top horizontal input) > Select the plugin (checkbox) > Click "Install" (bottom right)
 - The plugin will be available on the "Plugins" section of the toolbar or on the "Plugins" menu, by clicking on the icon: